Hex-Interactive/Hexwork/README.md

 # Hexwork

-Collection of modules used for development on Roblox.
+Collection of packages used for development on Roblox, available through [Wally](https://github.com/UpliftGames/wally).

 ## License